RedVoxInc/redvox-examples/docs/source/00_audio_from_report.md

 dw = DataWindow.deserialize(input_dir)
 ```
 The DataWindow contains [Stations](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#-redvox-python-sdk-station-and-sensordata-manual)
-(for example, a Station can be phone) which in turn contain the [Audio data](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-data)
+(for example, a Station can be a phone) which in turn contain the [Audio data](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-data)
 for that Station.

 Let's extract the Audio data for all the stations in the DataWindow we loaded.